yangzq8/HFCENet/README.md

 ## Data

 For ModelNet40, the data will be downloaded automatically.
+If not, please download from: https://pan.baidu.com/s/11dyVn0l0LMnr0QwszVY8OQ pwd: mkm7

 ## Test
 The easiest way to run the code is using the following command